At Midland Tree Specialists, we are naturally committed to recycling 100% of the waste we produce.

 A few years ago I will always remember a customer getting quite upset because we couldn't supply them with seasoned firewood...their words were " That's ridiculous, that's like a pub running out of beer!" as harsh as that sounds, they were right and I think this has inspired us.
 We now also work with a local woodland management company, they are able to supply us with locally sourced, sustainable hardwood timber, coming mainly from estate thinning's.
 This enables us to provide our clients with high quality seasoned hardwood logs all year round.

 The remaining timber comes from our tree work operations, primarily from condemned tree.
 After the tree has been felled and cut up into manageable sections, it is transported to our firewood processing yard.
 Once there, it is left outside for around 12 months to season, the site we currently operate on is superb for this, as its both sunny and windy, perfect for drying out timber.
-In the Spring and through the Summer months, using our firewood processing machines, we cut and split into firewood logs averaging around 8 - 10 inches in length, we store them on recycled pallets to further improve the air circulation in our dry and airy weather proof barn.
+In the Spring and through the Summer months, using our firewood processing machines, we cut and split into firewood logs averaging 18 - 26cm in length (7 - 10 inches), we store them on recycled pallets to further improve the air circulation in our dry and airy weather proof barn.
 Now our firewood is waiting to be delivered, ready for your fire.
 This process ensures that the wood is burnt to its full potential with minimum smoke and maximum heat.

 The price below is for one cubic metre of seasoned firewood, delivered loose, not in bags within our delivery zone.